lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

       - Returns verification result: `{"verification_result": true/false, ...}`
     - If verification_result is false, or if the microservice is unreachable, the verifier fails the attestation

-14. **Verifier Retrieves Attested Claims**
+15. **Verifier Retrieves Attested Claims**
     - The verifier calls the fact provider to get optional metadata (geolocation, etc.)
     - In Phase 3, geolocation comes from the TPM quote response (not fact provider)
     - The verifier prepares the verification response

-15. **Verifier Returns Verification Result**
+16. **Verifier Returns Verification Result**
     - The verifier returns a verification response to SPIRE Server containing:
       - Verification status (success/failure)
       - Attested claims (geolocation with sensor_id, type, etc.)
-      - Verification details (quote signature valid, nonce valid, mobile location verified, etc.)
+      - Verification details (certificate signature valid, quote signature valid, nonce valid, mobile location verified, etc.)

 ### Phase 5: SPIRE Server Issues SVID

-16. **SPIRE Server Validates Verification Result**
+17. **SPIRE Server Validates Verification Result**
     - The SPIRE Server receives the verification result from Keylime Verifier
-    - If verification succeeded (including mobile location verification if applicable), the server proceeds to issue the agent SVID
+    - If verification succeeded (including certificate signature verification and mobile location verification if applicable), the server proceeds to issue the agent SVID
+    - If certificate signature verification failed, the server rejects the attestation and does not issue an SVID
     - If mobile location verification failed, the server rejects the attestation and does not issue an SVID

-17. **SPIRE Server Issues Sovereign SVID**
+18. **SPIRE Server Issues Sovereign SVID**
     - The SPIRE Server creates an X.509 certificate (SVID) for the SPIRE Agent
     - The SVID includes the attested claims from Keylime Verifier (geolocation with sensor_id, TPM attestation, etc.)
     - The SVID is embedded with metadata proving the agent's TPM-based identity and verified location
     - The SVID is returned to the SPIRE Agent

-18. **SPIRE Agent Receives SVID**
+19. **SPIRE Agent Receives SVID**
     - The SPIRE Agent receives its agent SVID from SPIRE Server
     - The agent can now use this SVID to authenticate and request workload SVIDs
     - The attestation process is complete